A programmed woman doesn’t speak up.

 A programmed woman apologises for herself, and is disconnected from herself.

-You hold back from saying what you really feel – in conversations, meetings, and presentations.
+You hold back from saying what you really feel – in conversations, meetings, presentations and relationships.

 You choose the path of least resistance with your words and language so that you’ll be accepted and liked and not rock the boat.